gervasioartur/walletwise-api/docs/useCases/confirmPasswordRecovery/confirmPasswordRecovery.md

     Given the user payload with token "any_token" newPassword "" When I send a POST request to "api/confirm-password-recovery" Then the response status should be 400
-    And the response should contain "Password is required."
+    And the response should contain "New Password is required."

 ## Scenario: Confirm password with weak newPassword []